 BBC Studios’ goal is to inspire global audiences with world-class content that informs, educates and entertains.
 In 2018/19 it generated revenues of approximtely £1.4bn, returning £243m to the BBC Public Service.
 Globally, through its distribution business, BBC Studios trades in over 200 territories, licensing content to broadcast customers, on demand platforms, home entertainment distributors and running BBC-branded channels and on-demand services.

-We are seeking a Senior Lawyer for a part time Maternity contrct, 3 days per week.
+We are seeking a Senior Lawyer for a part time Maternity contract, 3 days per week for 12 months.
 This role will support the Business & Legal Affairs team, providing commercial, business and legal affairs support required by the EMEA (Europe, Middle East and Africa) region.